arguablykomodo/meme/README.md

 ```

 #### Meme

 A Meme is also a TOML encoded file, and it is the one that "implements" the Template that you defined earlier.

-It has a `Template` property, wich is a path to the Template that you want to implement
+It has a `Template` property, which is a path to the Template that you want to implement

 The other property is the `Fields` property, for each field in the Template, you have a property in `Fields` with that field's name in the Meme.
 For example, if your Template has a field named "Foo" and you want it to have the text "Bar", you would add `Foo="text:Bar"` to your Meme.